View the Recording (Available to Yale affiliates with a valid NetID, CC available)

 The forum focused on several projects in the Yale Special Collections community responding to the challenges posed by the pandemic.
 Short presentations included how special collections documented the experiences of the campus community, adapted to ensure teaching support with special collections, and pursued outreach to stakeholders and new audiences during the peak of last year’s crisis.
 The forum concluded with key takeaways and a brief Q&A session.

-View the Recording (Includes recording, chat transcript, captions, and audio only)
+View the Recording (Includes recording, chat transcript in the Notes section, and captions)

 Mary Caldera, the Assistant Director for Technical Services, Mike Rush, the Assistant Head of the Manuscript Unit for Accessioning, and Jessica Tai and Michelle Peralta, Resident Archivists, discussed the Association of College and Research Libraries' Diversity Alliance, which "unites academic libraries committed to increasing the hiring pipeline of qualified and talented individuals from underrepresented racial and ethnic groups."
 The forum focused YUL's participation in the program.